 The key to the deliciousness of these muffins is to blend cooked sweet potato with 1 cup of fresh pineapple, eggs, maple syrup, and vanilla until super soft and creamy.
 This gets stirred into the dry ingredients, add more fresh diced pineapple and shredded coconut.
 Bake until gorgeous golden brown on top and then as soon as you pull these beauties out of the oven brush with maple syrup.

 Super simple, healthy and delicious sweet potato pineapple muffin or pineapple sweet potato muffin, I can't wait for you to try this recipe!

 - Preheat oven to 400° and prepare a 12 cup muffin tin with paper liners

-- Place sweet potato, 1 cup of diced pineapple, eggs, and maple syrup in a blender or food processor.
-Blend (or process) until silky smooth.
+- Place cooked sweet potato, 1 cup of diced pineapple, eggs, vanilla extract, and maple syrup in a blender.
+Blend until silky smooth.

-- In a medium size bowl combine brown rice flour, whole wheat flour, baking soda, baking powder, salt, and pumpkin pie spice.
+- In a medium-size bowl combine whole wheat flour, baking soda, baking powder, salt, cinnamon, and turmeric.
 Whisk to combine.

 - Add wet ingredients (from blender) to dry ingredients and stir together with a wooden spoon until just combined and no lumps remain (do not over mix or the muffins will become quite gummy) add shredded coconut and remaining cup of diced pineapple and fold in to combine.

 - Fill muffin tin, I like bigger puffy muffins so I fill the muffin cups all the way to the top.
-If you prefer a smaller muffin fill to ¾ full (this will make 15-16 muffins)
+If you prefer a smaller muffin fill to 3/4 full.

 - Allow to cool in tins for 7 minutes, then move muffins to a wire cooling rack and allow to cool completely before enjoying.